-At times it’s not visible but it’s there and it needs to be scratched for you to become vagabond-y, again!
+At times it’s not visible, but it’s there, and it needs to be scratched for you to become vagabond-y again!
 These 13 travel books are just for that.

 I grew up in an environment where reading books was not something we do – a typical, conservative middle-class Indian family.
 But words always made sense to me.
-They captivated my attention and I always fantasized worlds through them.
+They captivated my attention and I always fantasized about worlds through them.

 In this post, I’ve collected 13 travel books that are sure to fire your dying wanderlust and will make you on the move.
-As the world is coping with Covid-19, these books can give the warm hug and keep your urge alive to travel more and better in the coming days.

 Disclosure: Misfit Wanderers is a part of Amazon Affiliate’s program and this post contains affiliate links.
 This means when you click to buy or view, you’ll be sent to the Amazon store of your country where you can perform the act.
 We get a small commission (if you buy) and you get the book at no extra cost.
 We see this as you helping us to thrive, thanks 🙂